Oracle APEX Map Region and a Few Words About Layers

 Photo by Ståle Grut on Unsplash

-Oracle APEX allows to create 5 different types of layers:
+Oracle APEX allows us to create five different types of layers:

 • Points